Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Discussion

-As expected, the orbital angular momentum is conserved in the limit of point masses (blue line).
-However, when accounting for extended bodies (red line; labeled `EB'), reaction forces drive secular evolution of the orbital angular momentum; in this specific setup, it increases.
-The numerical results are in agreement with the analytical predictions (square markers).
+When accounting for extended bodies (e.g., red and gray lines in Fig.~\ref{fig:angular_momentum_evolution}), reaction forces drive the secular evolution of the orbital AM; in this specific setup, it increases, and the predicted evolution differs significantly.
 Notably, in the point-mass approximation, the system merges at $t \approx 200$ Myr, illustrating that neglecting reaction forces can significantly alter the inferred orbital evolution.
+Moreover, the numerical results are once again in agreement with the analytical predictions both for the GeMT and emt models.
+Note that when $\beta=1$ and $r_{\rm don}$ is given by Eq.~40 in the Appendix of \cite{2019ApJ...872..119H} (i.e., Low-$f_{\rm don}$ model), the orbit-averaged Eq.~\eqref{eq:change_of_angular_momentum_total} provides also the analytical expectation for the emt model.

+In general, we can thus interpret the AM evolution in the following way:\\ Point masses: on the one hand, the classical point-mass approximation represents a scenario where mass ejection and accretion are isotropic, making Eq.~\eqref{eq:angular_momentum_parametrization} well suited for studying orbital evolution due to isotropic winds but less accurate for RLOF.
+On the other hand, if the AM stored in the rotation of the two stars is negligible compared to the orbital AM, then point masses are valid assumptions.
+Fig.~\ref{fig:angular_momentum_evolution} demonstrates that the predictions of the GeMT-model are robust in the point-mass limit, confirming that the examples in Fig.~\ref{fig:circular_evolution} capture both the qualitative and quantitative impact of RLOF on the orbital evolution.

+Extended bodies: in Section~\ref{sec:three}, we demonstrate that under fully conservative MT ($\beta =1$) the total mass is conserved, yet the orbital AM can still evolve when ejection from the donor and accretion onto the companion are anisotropic (Eq.~\ref{eq:change_of_angular_momentum_total}).
+During RLOF, the donor star loses mass anisotropically via the $L_1$ point.
+The accretor also gains mass anisotropically in the case of direct accretion, while the situation becomes more complex when an accretion disk is involved.
+Nevertheless, if MT is conservative, the total AM must also be conserved, so any orbital gain or loss must be balanced by corresponding changes in the spin AM of the stars.
+In our setup (and for the emt-model), the reaction force on the donor always increases the orbital AM (Eq.~\ref{eq:change_of_angular_momentum_total}; note that $\dot{M}_{\rm don} < 0$), whereas the reaction force on the accretor can either increase ($\vec{r}_{\rm acc} = r_{\rm acc} \hat{\vec{r}}$) or decrease it ($\vec{r}_{\rm acc} = -r{_{\rm acc}} \hat{\vec{r}}$).